Jeffery-777/NBA-PBP-Scrape/README.md

 To lessen the burden of scraping on bbref, I recommend you just use the aforementioned process to get the data.
 The scrape walk through (pbp_season_scrape) is moreso for learning and figuring out how to adapt to similar tables from bbref or other sports ref sites you might be interested in.

 After the scraping, the "Feature Engineer Script" is all the post scrape data manipulation to create the final product.
-This should all be perfomred in the "Quick File Download - Skip the Scrape!" page as well so no need to do anything other than download these.
+This should all be performed in the "Quick File Download - Skip the Scrape!" page as well so no need to do anything other than download these.

-I have a walk through in video form as well on YouTube that can be seen here (INSERT WHEN DONE)
+I have a walk through in video form as well on YouTube that can be seen here.
+It's not great but I tried: https://www.youtube.com/watch?v=5m7vUNR0-fg&t=2853s

 Jeff Henderson
 Stathole Sports